 Using a small knife, remove the lemon flesh, leaving you with 4 hollow lemon rind bowls.
 (Again you don’t want to break-into the rind)

-Remove from the oven & allow to cool for a few minutes - serve with crostini.
-Scoop the mozzarella out & eat with the toast to mop up any juices!
+Remove from the oven and serve immediately.
+To eat: scoop the mozzarella out and eat with the bread to soak up any juices!

 ReplyDelete